Vehicle identity check (VIC)

 How to Book

 You must apply to DVA with a completed application form and fee before the check can take place.
-Application forms are available from any of the DVA Test Centres or DVA licensing local offices.
+Application forms are available from any of the DVA Test Centres.

 You can change your appointment with no loss of fee, or cancel and get a full refund, provided you give three clear working day's notice.